 For many of us, considering changing our kitchen is not an everyday event.
 It may be something that we’ve never done before, and for others, it may seem like a lifetime ago.
 The process is a complicated one.
 It’s not something you just pop out and buy – there are many stages to the design and planning process before you reach the day where you say goodbye to your old kitchen as you see it dismantled from your home.

 Regardless of your budget, the cost outlay for most people is large.
-It is a purchase for your home that could potentially last 20-30 years and, therefore, it is justifiably important that it is installed to a high standard to ensure longevity.
+It is a purchase for your home that could potentially last 20-30 years and, therefore, it is just as important that it is installed to a high standard to ensure longevity.

 The journey of installing a new kitchen is far more complex than simply out with the old and in with the new.
 Understanding what is involved and being prepared for what to expect is the key to a fluid, well-planned kitchen installation.
 You can see just some of the complexity in this time-lapse video (click HERE to watch it).

-The list below gives an idea of the order of works and how a typical schedule might look…
+The list below gives an idea of the order of work and how a typical schedule might look…

 - Existing kitchen removal

 - Consumer unit

 - Latexing/Ply prep

 - Dry fit carpentry